AbsaOSS/enceladus/README.md

 timestamp/date with some enhancements.
-The pattern placeholders and usage is described in Java's [`SimpleDateFormat` class description](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) with the addition of recognizing two keywords `epoch` and `milliepoch` (case insensitive) to denote the number of seconds/milliseconds since epoch (1970/01/01 00:00:00.000 GMT).
+The pattern placeholders and usage is described in Java's [`SimpleDateFormat` class description](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) with the addition of recognizing two keywords `epoch` and `milliepoch` (case insensitive) to denote the number of seconds/milliseconds since epoch (1970/01/01 00:00:00.000 UTC).
-It should be noted explicitly that epoch and milliepoch are considered a pattern including time zone.
+It should be noted explicitly that `epoch` and `milliepoch` are considered a pattern including time zone.

 Summary: